Start9Labs/documentation/site/source/support/faq/faq-general.rst

 Do you have international electrical plugs?
 -------------------------------------------
-Power supplies for EU, AU, US, and UK are usually available.
+Power supplies for the EU, AU, US, and UK standards are usually available.

 Are the power supplies 220v compatible?
 ---------------------------------------